OMeadows/ecom-demo/data/input/table_schema.md

 |`payment_installments`|number of installments chosen by the customer|
 |`payment_value`|transaction value|

-#### Closed Deals
+### Closed Deals

-<u>Table Description</u>: <br>After a qualified lead fills in a form at a landing page he is contacted by a Sales Development Representative.
+<b>Table Description</b>: <br>After a qualified lead fills in a form at a landing page he is contacted by a Sales Development Representative.
 At this step some information is checked and more information about the lead is gathered.

 |Column Name|Description|
 |:---|:---|